BramLeisink/visual-panorama-maker/README.md

-# visual-panorama-maker
+# Visual Panorama Maker based on Pannellum

-Visual Panorama Maker based on Pannellum
+_Work in progress_